Carinthia cash crunch gives Austria its own mini-Greece

 With its stunning landscape of mountains and lakes, Carinthia is Austria's version of California.
 Nearly 560,000 people -- 6.5 percent of Austria's population -- live there.

-But debt guarantees it granted lender Hypo Alpe Adria during a decade of breakneck expansion that ended with Austria's nationalizing the bank in 2009 have left its finances in a mess.
+But debt guarantees it granted lender Hypo Alpe Adria during a decade of breakneck expansion that ended with Austria's nationalising the bank in 2009 have left its finances in a mess.

 At one stage, the guarantees were worth 10 times the state budget of around 2 billion euros ($2.2 billion).

-Carinthia still backs more than 10 billion euros of debt held by "bad bank" Heta Asset Resolution [HAABI.UL], which is winding down the now-defunct Hypo.
+Carinthia still backs more than 10 billion euros of debt held by "bad bank" Heta Asset Resolution, which is winding down the now-defunct Hypo.

 The guarantees are in focus after Austria's FMA financial watchdog took control of Heta in March and froze its debt repayments until May 2016 while it works out a plan to share the pain among creditors.